Henri Pirenne: Belgian history

 Pirenne's other major idea concerned the nature of medieval Belgium.
-Belgium as an independent nation state had appeared in 1830 only a generation before Pirenne's birth; throughout Western history, its fortunes had been tied up with the Low Countries, which now include the Netherlands, Luxembourg and parts of northern France.
+Belgium as an independent nation-state had appeared in 1830 only a generation before Pirenne's birth; throughout Western history, its fortunes had been tied up with the Low Countries, which now include the Netherlands, Luxembourg and parts of northern France.
 Furthermore, Belgium lies across the great linguistic divide between French and Dutch.
 The unity of the country might appear accidental, something which Pirenne sought to disprove in his History of Belgium (1899–1932) by tracing Belgium's history back to the Roman period.
 His ideas, promoting a form of Belgian nationalism, have also proved controversial.

-Pirenne's Histoire de Belgique, published in seven volumes over 1899–1932, stressed how traditional and economic forces had drawn the Flemish and Walloons together.
+Pirenne's Histoire de Belgique, published in seven volumes from 1899–1932, stressed how traditional and economic forces had drawn the Flemish and Walloons together.
 Pirenne, inspired by patriotic nationalism, presupposed the existence of a unified "Belgian civilisation" – in a social, political, and ethnic sense – which predated its 1830 independence by centuries.
 Although a liberal himself, his history was written with such balance that Catholics, liberals and socialists across the divides in Belgium's pillarized society could quote from it with equal respect in publications, newspapers, and even in political gatherings.
 It was also innovative by the standards of contemporary national histories in avoiding the concept of a racially defined Volksgeist (national spirit) but argued that Belgium had developed naturally as a cosmopolitan society to serve as a mediator between Latin and Germanic Europe.

 Pirenne's history cemented his reputation as one of Belgium's leading public intellectuals in his lifetime.
-His thesis remains crucial to the understanding of Belgium's past, but his notion of a continuity of Belgian civilization forming the basis of political unity has lost favor.
+His thesis remains crucial to the understanding of Belgium's past, but his notion of a continuity of Belgian civilization forming the basis of political unity has lost favour.
 Some Belgian scholars have argued that the creation of their country was a historical chance.
 Pirenne's argument that the long Spanish rule in the Low Countries had little continuing cultural impact has likewise fallen, in the face of new research since 1970 in the fields of cultural, military, economic, and political history.
 Henri Pirenne donated the majority of his personal library to the Academia Belgica in Rome.
 In 1933, the seventh volume received was awarded the Francqui Prize on Human Sciences.